Undergraduate Programs in the Classics Department

 - Students combining programs in Classical Civilization with programs in Art or Philosophy will need to complete a total of 12.0 different FCEs (see “Double Counting” above).

 - Courses from other departments may be accepted on a case-by-case basis.
 Please contact the Undergraduate Coordinator, preferably before taking the course.
-It will help to bring a syllabus for the course being considered.
+It will help to have a syllabus for the course being considered.